-Following a programme of earthquake strengthening and repair, Akaroa Museum is creating three new long term exhibitions about the history of Banks Peninsula.
+Following a programme of earthquake strengthening and repair, Akaroa Museum has created three new long term exhibitions about the history of Banks Peninsula.
 These have been produced in collaboration with Ōnuku rūnanga and Te Rūnanga o Ngāi Tahu.

 Ngā Taenga mai Arrivals

 This new long term exhibition focuses on a period of intense change from the 1830s to the 1850s.